HOW TO GET ALONG WITH PEOPLE

 4. Be punctual, meaning arrive when you say you will arrive, and do what you say you will do.

 5. Smile and be cheerful most of the time.
-People donŐt like others who are too serious and intense all the time.
+People donŐt like others who are too serious, sad or too intense all the time.
 You can still be honest, direct and committed without being overly heavy or serious.

 6. Relax around other people whenever possible.
 This helps put others at ease and helps them relax around you, which they will like.